-- Unlike a sole proprietorship, you must file the correct paperwork to gain (and in Illinois, maintain) LLC status.
-Working with a lawyer is strongly recommended. - Each member's share of profits represents taxable income whether or not a member's share is distributed to him or her. - The managing member's share of the bottom-line profit of the LLC is considered earned income and therefore is subject to self-employment tax. - LLC laws vary from state to state. - Members who have management authority, debt responsibility or who materially participate are exposed to self-employment tax. - Operating in other states on a regular basis may require registration and associated fees.
+- Unlike a sole proprietorship, you must file with the Secretary of State to gain (and in Illinois, maintain) LLC status.
+Working with a lawyer is strongly recommended. - Each member's share of profits represents taxable income whether or not a member's share is distributed to them. - LLC laws vary from state to state. - Members who have management authority, debt responsibility or who materially participate are exposed to self-employment tax. - Operating in other states on a regular basis may require registration and associated fees.